europeanfilmcollege/efc-docs/src/routes/docs/[...10]best-practices/[...1]resolution/+page.md

 ---
 title: Resolution
 description: Details about the resolution of the export
 ---
+<span class="wip">WIP</span>
 # {$frontmatter.title}

 {$frontmatter.description}